jesusdiazvico/jesusdiazvico.github.io/index.md

 Previously, I held industry R&D positions at [BBVA Next Technologies](https://www.bbvanexttechnologies.com/), [Redsys](http://www.redsys.es/en/index.html) and the Spanish National Cybersecurity Institute ([INCIBE](https://www.incibe.es/en)), besides several other prior part-time positions.

-I hold a PhD in Computer Science from the [UAM](http://www.uam.es) (2015), an MSc in Information Technologies from the [UPM](http://www.upm.es/) (2010) and an MSc in Computer Sciences from the UAM (2007).
+I hold a PhD in Computer Science from the [UAM](http://www.uam.es) (2015), an MSc in Information Technologies from the [UPM](http://www.upm.es/) (2010) and an MSc in Computer Science from the UAM (2007).
 I have also collaborated with several research labs, such as the [Network Security Lab](http://security.cs.columbia.edu/labs.html) at Columbia University, UPM's [CriptoLab](https://tirnanog.ls.fi.upm.es) and UPM's [Quantum Information and Computation Group](http://www.gcc.fi.upm.es/en/home.html).

 # Publications